Ostlind/AzureRm/README.md

 3. How to create a _Azure Subscription Profile_
 4. Create new _Resource Group_
 5. Use _Azure Quick Templates_ **Json** files
 6. Deploy Resources to Azure Preview Portal
+ * Using inline parameters
+ * Using parameter object
+ * Using parameter file

 ---
 ##How to install [Powershell 1.0.1 Preview]